 Department of Molecular Sciences

-Our department offers coursework programs and specialist subject majors at undergraduate, postgraduate and higher degree research level.
+The Department of Molecular Sciences offers coursework programs and specialist subject majors at undergraduate, postgraduate and higher degree research level.
 We apply this philosophy of studying “molecules to cells” to achieve a sustainable environment, understand health and disease, and advance new molecular technologies.

 The research interests of the faculty span the chemical and biomolecular sciences, but are unified by the common theme of working at the interface of biology and chemistry.
 These research interests include: